lmullen/jekyll-ebook/README.md

 ## Caveats

-This code is definitely alpha.
+This code is alpha.
 If you find bugs or ways to improve the code, please let me know in the GitHub issues tracker or by e-mail.

 I wrote this script for the [*Journal of Southern Religion*][], which [runs on Jekyll][].
-The script is not sufficiently abstracted to be used on any Jekyll site, but you can modify it to suit your purposes.
-For example, I have options for including author note's and the bibliographic information of books reviewed, which are probably not typical use cases.
+There may be items in this script which are specific to my intended purpose, but I have tried make the script generally useful.

   [Ruby]: http://www.ruby-lang.org/
   [EPUB]: http://idpf.org/epub